 Articles / Revenue

-Most lost sales aren't lost to a 'no.' They're lost to an objection the prospect never voiced — and you never addressed.
+Most lost consults aren't lost to a 'no.' They're lost to an objection the patient never voiced — and you never addressed.
 Pre-emptive answers close 20-40% of those gaps.

 Bill Eisenhauer